nitish29/lumen-restapi/readme.md

 REST API End-points description
 ------------

 I have exposed a total of 13 end-points.
 These end points allow searching data pertaining to users based on first name, last name, age, and gender.
 I thought about making a single controller action that parses input request parameters, however, after reading few articles on best REST practices, I found out that there is no hard-and-fast rule on how many end points you should expose.
 Therefore, I decided to make dedicated end-points, based on different combinations of request parameters provided.
-This allowed me to handle the queries at a more granular level, thereby enabling me to provide dedicated end-points to serve these requests individually.
+- This allowed me to handle the queries at a more granular level, thereby enabling me to provide dedicated end-points to serve these requests individually.
+- Furthermore, if any refactoring was required(for any particular end-point) this ensured that the appropriate controller action was changed without breaking the rest of the implementation.

 **Request Parameters:**